andrey-sys/ToDoMVCTEST/README.md

 #### Javadoc
-The project provide javadoc as well, if you want to run it, after proper cloning you should enter to >javadoc package and find the index.html file, and open it in you browser.
+The project provide javadoc as well, if you want to run it, after proper cloning you should enter to >javadoc package and find the index.html file, and open it in your browser.